|Value||Eligibility||Open date||Close date|

 b.
 Applicants may be required to attend an interview.

 c.
-The scholarship will be awarded by the Head of School and Dean of the Sydney Medical School, or their nominated delegate.
+The scholarship will be awarded by the Head of School and Dean of the Sydney Medical School, or their nominated delegate(s).

 a.
-The scholarship is valued at $2500 and is tenable for the elective term only.
+The scholarship is valued at $2500 and is tenable for the elective term period.

 b.
-The payment will be made as a one-off payment and will paid to the successful recipient on confirmation of their elective term placement.
+The payment will be made as a one-off payment upon receipt of signed Terms and Conditions and Acceptance Form.

 a.
 The scholarship will be terminated if the recipient:

 a.
-Successful recipients must provide a report to the donor at the conclusion of their scholarship.
+The recipient must provide a report to the donor at the conclusion of their Scholarship.